Join other 4thWay HNW investors: harness your combined power for an even better deal

 However, it's tricky to figure out what's happening between each company and how relevant each one is, because the information in each of the accounts is very limited.

-The independent auditors are Leaman Mattei, who we are not familiar with.
+Shojin has used the independent auditors Leaman Mattei, who we are not familiar with.
+However, recent accounts haven't been audited.

 Somo | profitable